Print a grid at its exact scale so that, for example, each square is exactly 1/4" and not slightly off?

-Printing graph paper with grids that are precise is challenging for many home and office printers.
-The process of sending a file to a printer and how it processes it for printing can introduce slight distortions — grid accuracy can be really important for some projects.
+Precise grids can be really important for some projects, yet printing graph paper with grids that are precise is challenging for many home and office printers.
+The process of sending a file to a printer and how it processes it for printing can introduce slight distortions that affect grid accuracy.

-IF your printer is not printing precisely accurate grids, correcting the distortion is a bit complicated because printed results vary with combination of the printer and software (printer drivers) being used.
+IF your printer is not printing precisely accurate grids, correcting the distortion may require a bit of perseverance because printed results vary with combination of the printer and software (printer drivers) being used.
 While some printers can print to the edge of a page, most do not.
 Some printer drivers (software) compensate for the un-printable page margins and adjust (scale) what is being printed so that everything fits on the page.
-Unfortunately, it can take a bit of trial and error to correct the problems introduced by printers and drivers that use scaling.
-For many printing tasks, a slight shrink in what is being printed does not matter.
+Unfortunately, it can take a bit of trial and error to correct the problems introduced by the printers and drivers that use scaling.
+For many tasks, a slight shrink in what is being printed does not matter.
 However, if you need precise sizing (for example, to print graph paper), it matters a lot!
-There is no single, quick fix — however — following along with the suggestions below should help you find a way to control the scaling of your printing.
+There is no single, quick fix — however — the suggestions below should help you find a way to control printer scaling.

 PRINT PDF FROM A MAC OR PC COMPUTER

-Printing from an iPhone or iPad is often “simplified”, meaning you don't have all the options and controls available that one has when printing from a Mac or PC computer.
+It's not surprising you may have trouble printing at the correct size directly from your phone or tablet.
+Printing from an iPhone or iPad is often “simplified” so that you don't have all the options and controls available that one has when printing from a Mac or PC computer.

 Another advantage of sending the PDF to a computer for printing is that one can use the computer’s print scaling to print at a different scale.
 For example, if you wanted to print half size, use the print controls on the computer to print at a 50% scale.